nipafx/nipafx.dev/content/articles/2017-10-03-java-module-system-tutorial.md

 ### Services

-Instead of having the main module *monitor* depend on *monitor.observer.alpha* and *monitor.observer.beta*, so it can create instances of `AlphaServiceObserver` and `BetaServiceObserver`, it could let the module system make that connection:
+Instead of having the main module *monitor* depend on *monitor.observer.alpha* and *monitor.observer.beta*, so it can create instances of `java§AlphaServiceObserver` and `java§BetaServiceObserver`, it could let the module system make that connection:

 ```java
 module monitor {